johnsahn2002/johnsahn2002.github.io/README.md

 # 🌐 johnsahn2002.github.io

-Welcome to my personal portfolio website, built with GitHub Pages and designed to showcase my experience in data science, machine learning, and web development.
+Welcome to my personal portfolio website, built with GitHub Pages and designed to showcase my experience in data science, machine learning, and business insight development.

 ## 🚀 Live Site